abdulrehman04/Crewmeister-app/README.md

 flutter pub get
 flutter run
 ```
 The app runs in local mode by default for Web using the assets/json/absences.json and members.json files — no backend required.
-Optionally, you can change this behaviour in **blocs/absence_manager/repository** by changing:
+Optionally, this behavior can be toggled in `blocs/absence_manager/repository.dart` by setting:

 ```bash
 fetchFromLocal: kIsWeb // true or false